-(By the way, 19th-century German philosopher Arthur Schopenhauer had a lot to say about this subject, in case it interests you.)
+Nineteenth-century German philosopher Arthur Schopenhauer had a lot to say about this subject, in case it interests you.

 The Difference Between Humans and Non-Human Animals

-I would argue that—as it pertains to veganism and cannibalism—the only meaningful difference between humans and other animals may be that we can communicate with each other to such a degree that we can establish consensual agreements.
+As it pertains to veganism and cannibalism, the only meaningful difference between humans and other animals may be that we can communicate with each other to establish consensual agreements.

-So that’s why there is a possibility for “consensual cannibalism” being vegan… but more on the problems with that below.
+And that’s why there is a possibility for “consensual cannibalism” being vegan… but more on that below.